Junior Stage Auditions

 Tech week will be held on the following dates.

-Performances of Spongebob will be held at the following times:
+Performances of High School Musical 2 will be held at the following times: